Effective July 7, 2020

 6.3 Security Officer.
-The Code42 Chief Security Officer and Governance, Risk and Compliance group develop, maintain, review, and approve Code42’s security, availability, and confidentiality standards and policies (SOC: ORG-4).
+The Code42 Chief Information Security Officer and security governance group develop, maintain, review, and approve Code42’s security standards and policies.

 6.4 Security Training & Awareness.
-Code42 personnel complete security awareness training on an annual basis, and re-acknowledge the Code of Conduct and other Code42 policies as appropriate (SOC: ORG-11).
-Code42 conducts periodic security awareness campaigns to educate personnel about their responsibilities and give them direction for creating and helping to maintain a secure workplace (SOC: COM-11).
+All Code42 personnel are required to complete security awareness training at least on an annual basis (SOC: ORG-8).
+Code42 conducts periodic security awareness education and communications regarding creating and maintaining a secure workplace.
+(SOC: COM-11).

 7. Risk management